TestGorilla LogoTestGorilla Logo

 • People with alternative lifestyles

-Upholding and promoting work-life balance is crucial when hiring Gen Z since 42% of Gen Z workers prioritize work-life balance when job searching.
+Upholding and promoting work-life balance is crucial when hiring young workers because 42% of Gen Z workers prioritize work-life balance when job searching.

-Implementing a flexible working policy in your business is a great way to provide a simpler work-life balance for all your employees, whether they’re parents or not.
+Implementing a flexible working policy is a great way to provide a better work-life balance for all your employees, whether they’re parents or not.

-Giving your employees options for different work arrangements, such as remote work, hybrid offices, or flextime hours, enables them to comfortably fit their work schedules into their lives.
+Giving your employees options for different work arrangements, such as remote work, hybrid offices, or flexible working hours, helps them comfortably fit their work schedules into their lives.

-This has the added bonus of increasing engagement, performance, and quality of work because employees’ productivity is boosted if they can work when and where they have the most energy.
+This factor of job satisfaction increases engagement, performance, and quality of work because employees’ productivity is higher if they can work when and where they have the most energy.

-Try leading from the top by telling your workers about your hobbies and what you do in your free time.
-It might just be the encouragement they need to give themselves enough time to relax.
+Tell your workers about your hobbies and what you do in your free time.
+It can encourage them to take more time for themselves to relax.

 5. Business outlook

-This is particularly true for those working in the private sector, where employees want to see their efforts help the company hit targets and grow in the market.
-It boosts job security and work performance to be on the “winning team.”
+Employees want to see their efforts help the company hit targets and grow in the market because a strong company boosts job security.

-This isn’t an ego thing, either.
-When your business is successful, recognized, and needed by other businesses, it creates a sense of safety and reassurance for your workers.
+When your business is successful and recognized by other companies, it creates a sense of safety and reassurance for your workers.

-That’s why it’s meaningful to share awards, record sales, or other noteworthy achievements with your employees.
-Be sure to thank them for their contribution to these wins!
+That’s why it’s important to share awards, celebrate record sales or other noteworthy achievements, and thank employees for contributing to these wins.

-Employees want to see what the company is working toward, so it’s important to be transparent about business goals involving things like:
+Employees want to see what the company is working toward, so it’s important to be transparent about your business outlook involving things like:

 • Sustainability